SecureDrop Workstation Release Management

 1. Save and publish build metadata.

 2. Add your packages to a new branch called release in https://github.com/freedomofpress/securedrop-apt-prod.
-Include all .deb packages (including -dbgsym packages) built by the client.
+Include all .deb packages built by the client, including -dbgsym packages. -dbgsym packages belong in the main-debug component repo.
+See Notes on dbgsym-packages for more information.

 3. Update the apt repo distribution files by running ./tools/publish and push those changes to the release branch as well.